anjalijk24/CS50P_2023_Harvard/project/README.md

   - Utilizes the tabulate library to present the information in a clear and organized table.
   - Displays relevant details such as company name, symbol, closing price, and various technical indicators.

-This comprehensive analysis provides insights into the performance of top companies based on a combination of fundamental and technical factors.

 ## Notes

 - **Data Sensitivity:**